mobinasri/flagger/docs/nbmm/README.md

 - Haploid
 - Collapsed

-Each of the first three components are modeled by a single NB component.
+Each of the first three components is modeled by a single NB distribution.
 The collapsed components is modeled by a series of NB distributions (subcomponents).
 The means and variances of the falsely duplicated and haploid components and also the collapsed subcomponents are tied together.
 Mean and variance of the falsely duplicated component is half of the haploid component.
 The mean and variance of the collapsed subcomponents are also tied to the haploid component by integer factors greater than 1.
-The Erroneous component is modeded by a NB component whose parameters are independent from all the other components.
+The Erroneous component is modeled by a NB distribution whose parameters are independent from all the other components.

 ### Docker
 The script is available in the docker image `mobinasri/flagger:v0.2`.
 It is recommended to use this image for running the program.

 ## Run program on real data
-If we have a coverage counts data it should be saved in a tab delimited file with this format to be readable by the program:
+If we have a coverage counts data it should be saved in a tab-delimited file with this format to be readable by the program:
 ```
 0	40
 1	37